-Ronald William Tomarelli
+Ronald Tomarelli

 He made his first public appearance on television at the age of 14 and then made a tour of the Province of N.S. at 16 playing in many small communities that up until that time had never heard a solo piano recital!

+After graduating from high school in 1967, he continued his studies at the University of Toronto in the Bachelor of Music Degree in Performance.
 For 13 years on and off, he studied in New York City, and during the summers in Aspen Colorado with Jeaneane Dowis, the assistant professor of Rosina Lhevinne, herself and husband Joseph Llevinne, founders of the Julliard school of Music in New York.
 It was in 1980, after having a private audience and audition with John Steinway, he became a Steinway Artist and was added to the Steinway roster of international pianists.

 In 1990, Ron became interested in physical posture at the keyboard and embarked on a three-year program to become a teacher of the Alexander Technique.
 This technique, based on the teachings of Frederick Matthais Alexander, deal with discovering unwanted habits of posture and movement that can impair one’s functioning and performance in any walk of life.
 Ron graduated as a teacher in 1996.
 It was at this time that he was accepted once again into the University of Toronto; this time, into the Master of Music in Performance degree.